mustdiechik/novalid-yaml-fmt/README.md

 # novalid-yaml-fmt

 Makes pretty format for yaml like files.
-This script does not check syntaxis and validation.
+This script does not check syntax and validation

 It only analyzes left side indents and edits them.